mess42/pyrate/README.md

 - Choose workbench in FreeCAD
 - Happy optical design :-)

+Another way to install the workbench without AddonManager is to copy or link the actual pyrate directory into `.FreeCAD/Mod/pyrate` or the corresponding user directory in Windows.
+This is in particular useful for developing.

 TODO: update windows sections. (pip for Python2.7 not available for windows)

-Additional Notes for Windows 32
+Additional Notes for Windows 32 (obsolete and untested)
 -----------------------------------------

 For win32 you have to take care of additional scipy support: